Advanced Topics Research Hub

 How Topics Interconnect

-The advanced topics form a rich network of connections:
+The advanced topics form a rich network of connections.
+The Theory Foundations are the common ancestors that the research tracks repeatedly draw on:

 Understanding these connections enables interdisciplinary research and novel problem-solving approaches.

-These advanced topics represent the cutting edge of theoretical computer science and quantum physics.
+These advanced topics represent the cutting edge of theoretical computer science and quantum physics, plus one deeply applied engineering track.
 For practical, accessible content, visit our main documentation.
 The theoretical foundations here support the applied work throughout the site.

 Questions or corrections?
 Visit our GitHub repository to contribute.